Megatogen/Experiments/README.md

 Just an experiments.
-Projects is on other repos.
+Projects is in other repos.